Summary

 Vocabulary focus

-The vocabulary introduces fundamental terms for handling office phone calls.
-Students will learn and practice words such as 'caller', 'company', 'message', and 'available'.
-The lesson also covers key verbs like 'to take a message', ensuring learners can understand and use the essential language needed for basic telephone communication in a professional setting.
+The vocabulary section introduces fundamental terms for handling office phone calls.
+Key terms include 'caller', 'company', 'message', and 'available'.
+Students will learn and practice verbs like 'to take a message', ensuring they can understand and use the essential language for basic telephone communication in a professional setting.

 Grammar focus